 Then there are the Fear Factor Korean foods (aka ‘scary mystery foods’) that you’ve never seen before, much less feel the inkling to try.
 Often these foods are a cultural delicacy.

 My good friend Sean, a collaborative film partner from grad school lives in Seoul and after 7 years, we were finally meeting again.
 I was starved- during EPIK orientation, I lived off of kimchi, rice and soups- so Sean wanted to treat me to a very good dinner (good inadvertently, also means expensive– seriously, sometimes, I have the world’s rockin’est friends).
 Our dinner table had all the hidden mysteries of Korea that they don’t talk about in travel books- silkworm larvae, snails, mystery sushi,.. and me and my “hungry self” were the special guests.
 Help?

 Technically and on very rare occasion do I allow myself seafood (mostly shellfish) and the occasional “traveler adventure food” (aka insects); just that much of an meat allowance saves me in countries like these.
 In a situation like this- sometimes, you have to bite the bullet, start with the least scariest option and focus on the dishes that fool people into thinking you’re eating when you’re really not!
 I concentrated on the fried fish and the baby snails (the silkworm larvae I had tried before and didn’t like).
 Next time I have a Korean friend take me to dinner, I’ll suggest pizza.

-Vegetarian Barriers …and more barriers
+Vegetarian Barriers in Korea …and more barriers